finos/common-domain-model/documentation/source/documentation.rst

 * **Composite and extendable model**.

   * The Legal Agreement model follows the CDM design principles of composability and reusability to develop an extendable model that can support multiple document types.
-  * For instance, the ``LegalAgreementBase`` type uses components that are also used as part of the CDM contract and lifecycle event components: e.g. ``Party``, ``Identifier``, ``date``.
+  * For instance, the ``LegalAgreementBase`` data type uses components that are also used as part of the CDM contract and lifecycle event components: e.g. ``Party``, ``Identifier``, ``date``.

 * **Normalisation of the data representation** to be machine readable and executable.
 This approach allows CDM users to define normalised elections into a corresponding legal agreement template to support functional processes.
 In practice, the use of elections expressed in a ``string`` format has been restricted, as ``string`` requires language parsing and disassembling to be machine executable.
-Instead, the model looks to use strong type attributes such as numbers, boolean or enumerations whenever possible.
+Instead, the model looks to use strong data type attributes such as numbers, boolean or enumerations whenever possible.

 The components of the legal agreement model specified in the CDM are detailed in the section below.